scouten/146parks.blog/content/westport-light/index.md

 cover = "es-4328-031"
 +++

-Washington's coast line is often characterized as blustery.
+Washington's coastline is often characterized as blustery.
 When I visited Westport Light State Park recently, that was definitely the case.

 <!-- more -->